Woman with a notebookErin Ptah ([personal profile] ptahrrific) wrote,

 Whatever the cause, he felt as though he could run a mile.

 Half-walking, half-skipping down a flight of stairs, he was so excited that he tripped over his own feet, and after tumbling a few steps to the landing he realized that it didn't hurt to fall.
-Something to do with the unexpected weight loss, perhaps?
+Something to do with the weight loss, maybe?
 Did it matter?
 It was cool.

 He jogged in circles for a few minutes, literally bouncing off the walls, until his breath began to hitch and he was struck by the realization that an inhaler would be about the size of a garbage can.